thebkv/bkv/MSR/40_MAT/40_MAT_02_MSR.md

 | …the star, which they saw in the east, went before them… and they rejoiced with exceeding great joy… | **Authentic guidance** leads **willing discernment** directly to **true authority**, producing joy and voluntary devotion. |

 **MSR Check**
-- Guidance resumes after leaving power center ✔
+- Guidance resumes outside power center ✔
-- Gifts = recognition, not payment ✔
+- Gifts represent recognition, not transaction ✔

 **BAC**
 - **Star ⇄ Active Guidance** ✔
-- **Worship ⇄ Recognition of Authority** ✔
+- **Worship ⇄ Voluntary Recognition** ✔

 ---